tommaroney/routines/README.md

 Navigate to localhost:3000
 Click the login button.
 This is setup to simulate login right now.
 From the navigation menu, select Tasks
 Click the `+` to add new tasks.

-The tasks will persist through the end of the session.
+From the navigation menu, select Routines
+Click the `+' to add new Routines.

 ## DB Connection
 As configured in the .example.env file, the MySQL server can be reached at 127.0.0.1:57563 using